GhostsonAcid/Aux_Send_Router/README.md

 ## Basic Description

 **Aux Send Router** is a Lua Script for the Ardour DAW (9.0+) that allows one to add Aux Sends to/from one or more selected tracks/buses to a track/bus of your choosing, including a new one.
+This tool can be quite helpful for large projects with complicated and/or numerous routing requirements.

+(Also, anyone interested in why anyone would/should prefer using *Aux Sends* in Ardour/Mixbus instead of *direct* connections, you can start here with this Ardour forum post by Robin Gareus (x42): [On Delay Compensation & Recommendations for Routing](https://discourse.ardour.org/t/on-delay-compensation-recommendations-for-routing/104016).)

 ![Aux_Send_Router_Opening_Window](https://github.com/GhostsonAcid/Aux_Send_Router/blob/main/Images/Aux_Send_Router_Secondary_Window.png)